rhazzed/arecibo/README.md

     ln -s setup.conf.(whatever) setup.conf

+Run the doScan tool to identify the WiFi channel number and BSSID (MAC address) of the A.P. you want to locate -

+    sudo ./doScan

-Edit "doit" to tell it what WiFi channel (1-13 on 2.4 GHz, 36-161 on 5 GHz) and A.P.
-MAC address you want to search for (Look for the "TO-DO:" lines near the top of the file)
+Edit "doit" to tell it what WiFi channel and A.P.
+BSSID (MAC) address you want to locate (HINT: Look for the "TO-DO:" lines near the top of the file)

-Run the "doit" script as root via -
+Run "doit" as root via -

     sudo ./doit